campg2j003/JAWS-Script-for-Audacity/audacity_readme.txt

-12/4/2012 JAWS script for Audacity V1.2 by Gary Campbell <campg2003@gmail.com> and Dang Manh Cuong <dangmanhcuong@gmail.com>
+12/29/2012 JAWS script for Audacity V2.0 by Gary Campbell <campg2003@gmail.com> and Dang Manh Cuong <dangmanhcuong@gmail.com>

-This JAWS script package adds the following scripts for Audacity 2.0.0 and later:
+This JAWS script package provides support for Audacity 2.0.0 and later.
-SaySelectionStart
-SaySelectionEnd
-SayActiveCursor
-ScriptFileName
-HotkeyHelp
-WindowKeysHelp

 Features:
 Keystrokes to speak selection start, selection end or length, and Audio Position from anywhere in the main window.